 - Five (5) high quality digital images (JPEGs) or audiovisual files that convey the nature and condition of the site, collection, or tradition and show the urgency or need for the proposed project (collapsing walls, water damage, etc.).

-Round 2 Full Application Requirements (Deadline to the Embassy: March 8, 2021):
+Round 2 Full Application Requirements (Deadline to the U.S. Embassy: March 15, 2022):

 From the implementer: